How to Grow Asparagus Crowns

 General Tips for Growing Asparagus

 For the first season keep the bed well watered and do not cut the spears in the first year.
 Let them grow on and develop "ferns" (leaves), which should be cut at ground level in November, or when it has yellowed.
 Now liberally mulch the asparagus with well-rotted manure or compost.
-By leaving the plants to develop will encourage strongier and healthier growth in the following years.
+By leaving the plants to develop will encourage stronger and healthier growth in the following years.
 The following spring, add a dose of well balanced fertiliser using about 30g (1oz) per plant.
 Only make the most frugal cutting of spears at this time.
 The following year is the time when you can cut as many spears as necessary, as you will have a full crop of succulent spears.
 You can begin harvesting from mid-April.
 It will be worth the wait - fresh English asparagus eaten within minutes of being picked is one of the greatest gourmet treats.
 To harvest the spears, cut at ground level, or just below with a sharp knife.

 In the Kitchen